contao/docs/docs/manual/form-generator/form-fields.en.md

 ## Security question

-The form field `Sicherheitsfrage`adds a [CAPTCHA](https://de.wikipedia.org/wiki/Captcha) to the form.
+The form field `Security question` adds a [CAPTCHA](https://de.wikipedia.org/wiki/Captcha) to the form.

 A [honeypot](https://de.wikipedia.org/wiki/Honeypot) is used to trap and lock out spambots.
 The honeypot consists of several hidden fields that serve as bait.
 Normal users cannot see the fields and therefore do not change them - most spambots do.
 In addition, other factors are checked in the background to differentiate between users and spambots.